mwhiatt/CS180Project5/README.md

 -Student.java
 -Teacher.java
 1. Run Server.java
-2. Run Client.java (Set SERVERADDRESS (Line 37) to desired server address)
+2. Run Client.java (Set SERVERADDRESS (Line 37) to desired server address, address is localhost by default)
 3. Follow directions on the User Interface
 Pointers: No login has been created so please create a login before proceeding

 Parts submitted by:
--Vocareum:
+-Vocareum: Matt Hiatt
--Report on Brightspace:
+-Report on Brightspace: Matt Hiatt
--Video Presentation:
+-Video Presentation: Aryan Mathur
 Class Descriptions: